Windows 10 April 2018 Update is Coming On April 30 - Slashdot

 Or are they just running late because their language parser crashed when presented with this idea and they had to fix it?

 What if I don't want new features?
-(Score:3)
+(Score:4, Insightful)

 I'm all for security updates, but I haven't recovered from the last time I was hit with "new features."